ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 ### Esri ArcGIS for Desktop
 {: #esri_arcgis}

-You can connect Esri ArcGIS for Desktop to a Data Virtualization instance and then use it to analyze and visualize geospatial data.
+You can connect Esri ArcGIS for Desktop to a {{site.data.keyword.dv_short}} instance and then use it to analyze and visualize geospatial data.
 {: shortdesc}

 #### Prerequisites
 {: #prereq10}

-Before attempting to connect to your Data Virtualization instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).
+Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).

 You must have the Db2 driver package or the IBM® Data Server Driver Package installed on your computer.